 While educating your kids on animal behavior is the most important part, there are a few factors to consider before adopting, some of which could help predict if the dog will be a good fit for your family.

 These factors include:

-- Age – The age of a dog can make a huge difference when you’re trying to determine if he will be a good fit for your home.
+- Age – The age of a dog can make a huge difference when you’re trying to determine if he or she will be a good fit for your home.
 Older dogs are typically more tired and less patient when it comes to putting up with children attempting to play with them.
 They also could have suffered something in their lives that makes them more hostile towards children.
 With puppies, you can be confident that they didn’t go through anything that would make them dislike children, but they are a lot more work in other regards.
 Parents of small children are often far too busy for a puppy.
 Dogs around the age of two are typically the best match for homes with small children.

 - Breed – Breed isn’t the most important determining factor, but it can make a difference.
 It’s important to understand that one dog of a certain breed might love children, where another dog of the same breed may be hostile.
 By “breed,” I’m specifically referring to what that breed of canine is capable of should they lash out.
 A breed such as a Yorkie could nip at your child, but they will do significantly less damage than a breed such as a German shepherd.
 Studies have observed that the biggest danger to kids are reactive dogs, which are more likely to be aggressive should the child push the dog’s boundaries.

 - Size – The size of the canine is also something to consider.
 Bigger dogs are just more capable of hurting your child, whether by accident or on purpose.
 A bigger dog playing might accidentally knock over your kids, where a small dog probably won’t be able to do so.
 Once again, size matters when it comes to what-ifs, as bigger dogs are usually able to do more harm if they were to become aggressive.